jpcsp/jpcsp/README.txt

 without changing its code.
 Following these steps:
   a. export the 3D scene.
 The exported files will be located under the "export" directory.
-  b. change one or multiple texture files (.bmp).
+  b. change one or multiple texture files (.png).
 Keep the name of these files unchanged.
   c. move the modified texture files to the following directory:
-        tmp/<DiscID>/Textures/Image0XXXXXXX.bmp
+        tmp/<DiscID>/Textures/Image0XXXXXXX.png (or Image0XXXXXXX_0XXXXXXX.png)
      The DiscID has to be replaced by the 9-character Disc-ID of the application.
      The DiscID is displayed, for example, by the UMD Browser.
      Only move the textures you have really modified.
 The loading of texture files